 Just as you shouldn’t tell your ex you love him if you’re in another relationship, you shouldn’t tell him if he is in another relationship either.
 Not only are you risking the stability of his new relationship, which he might be very happy in, you might also be hurting someone who had no part in your breakup.

 If your goal in telling your ex you still love him is breaking up his current relationship, you need to take a step back and think about your intentions.
 Sabotaging your ex’s new relationship is very unlikely to work in your favor; instead, you need to learn how to cope with the fact that he has moved on.
-If you are finding yourself in this situation, speaking with a therapist can help you work through these feelings in a constructive way.
+If you find yourself in this situation, speaking with a therapist can help you constructively work through these feelings.

 - You Know Your Ex Doesn’t Love You

 If your ex has made it very clear that he doesn’t love you, confessing your continuing love for him is not a good idea.
 You might think that you can change his mind, but realistically this isn’t possible if he’s already told you that he doesn’t love you.
 You are only setting yourself up to get hurt again, prolonging the time it will take for you to heal and move on.

 - Your Ex Doesn’t Want Any Contact With You

 If your ex has told you that he doesn’t want to text, call, or meet up with you, you need to respect the boundaries he has set.
 Even people who break up on seemingly good terms don’t always end up being friends after their breakup.